sajan45/twitter_live_dashboard/README.md

 ## Starting instructions

 * Start a Redis server in localhost `redis-server`
-* Clone the Repo to a local directory `git clone https://github.com/sajan45/twitter_live_dashboard`
+* Clone the Repo to a local directory `git clone https://github.com/sajan45/twitter_live_dashboard`.
+Please be patient as the repo is heavy due to NLP models.
 * Run `cd twitter-live-dashboard`
 * Run `rails server`